-7.3 Unless otherwise agreed in an Individual Contract, vi shall charge the agreed remuneration for the services rendered after the promotion in question has come to an end.
+7.3 Unless otherwise agreed in an Insertion Order, vi shall charge the agreed remuneration for the services rendered after the promotion in question has come to an end.
 If the term of the promotion is longer than one month, vi can charge the agreed remuneration at the end of the respective month.
-The agreed sum shall be payable on issue of the invoice and must be transferred without deductions to vi’s bank account within 14 (fourteen) days.
+Unless otherwise agreed in an Insertion Order the agreed sum shall be payable on issue of the invoice and must be transferred without deductions to vi’s bank account within net 30 (thirty) days.

-8.2 The Advertiser shall be obliged to check the online advertising containing the Ad Media without undue delay after its publication and to notify vi in writing of any discernible errors without undue delay but no later than one week after the publication.
-If the Advertiser fails to provide notification in this way, the online advertising shall be regarded as approved in accordance with the respective Individual Contract and these GT&Cs, unless the error was not discernible at the time of the check.
+8.4 The Advertiser shall be obliged to check the online advertising containing the Ad Media without undue delay after its publication and to notify vi in writing of any discernible errors without undue delay but no later than one week after the publication.
+If the Advertiser fails to provide notification in this way, the online advertising shall be regarded as approved in accordance with the respective Insertion Order and this Agreement, unless the error was not discernible at the time of the check.
 If an error in the online advertising becomes apparent at a later date, the Advertiser must give notification of it without undue delay upon its discovery, otherwise the online advertising shall be deemed approved even in consideration of this error.

-8.3 In cases of force majeure, vi shall be released from its obligation to render its services.
-All unforeseen events and events having impact on the performance of the Individual Contract or these GT&Cs for which neither of the parties is responsible shall be deemed force majeure.
+8.5 In cases of force majeure, vi shall be released from its obligation to render its services.
+All unforeseen events and events having impact on the performance of the Insertion Order or this Agreement for which neither of the parties is responsible shall be deemed force majeure.
 Such events shall include without limitation lawful means of industrial action, also in third-party companies, official measures taken by authorities, the failure of communication networks and gateways of other operators, disruptions in the area of network sellers, other technical mal-functions, including when such circumstances occur in the area of subcontractors, sub-suppliers or their subcontractors, or operators of subnodal data processors.
 No entitlements shall result for Advertisers from any failures for which vi is not responsible.

 9. Limitation of Liability

-11.1 The Individual Contracts and these GT&Cs shall be, in its application and interpretation, governed exclusively by the laws of Switzerland.
+13.1 The Insertion Orders and this Agreement shall be, in its application and interpretation, governed exclusively by the laws of Switzerland.
 The United Nations Convention on Contracts for the International Sale of Goods of 11 April 1998 shall not apply.

-11.2 Zürich (Switzerland) is agreed upon as place of jurisdiction for any and all claims arising from or due to Individual Contracts, these GT&Cs and the advertising via the vi website.
+13.2 Zürich (Switzerland) is agreed upon as place of jurisdiction for any and all claims arising from or due to this Agreement.

-12.3 Any invalidity of individual provisions of GT&Cs shall not affect the validity of the remaining provisions.
+14.3 Any invalidity of individual provisions of this Agreement shall not affect the validity of the remaining provisions.
 Such invalid provisions shall be replaced primarily by legally valid provisions that come as close as possible in economic terms to the invalid provisions.
 The same shall apply to any lacunae.

 vi AG, Mühlebachstr.
 162, CH-8008 Zürich (“vi“) provides services that allows advertisers (“Advertisers“) to present advertising media (esp. videos) in a unique format and appearance (“Ad Media“) via its website or applications by incorporating or embedding the Ad Media into vi’s website, esp. into vi’s media player (“vi Ad Space“).